stalyatech/upython-docs/stalya/tutorial/usb_mouse.rst

 Making a mouse with the accelerometer
 -------------------------------------

-Now lets make the mouse move based on the angle of the stalya, using the accelerometer.
+Now lets make the mouse move based on the angle of the simpleRTK, using the accelerometer.
 The following code can be typed directly at the REPL prompt, or put in the ``main.py`` file.
 Here, we'll put in in ``main.py`` because to do that we will learn how to go into safe mode.

-At the moment the stalya is acting as a serial USB device and an HID (a mouse).
+At the moment the simpleRTK is acting as a serial USB device and an HID (a mouse).
 So you cannot access the filesystem to edit your ``main.py`` file.

 You also can't edit your ``boot.py`` to get out of HID-mode and back to normal